White Sox vs. Guardians Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has recorded 41 hits with 13 doubles, a triple, five home runs and 18 walks.
-He has driven in 31 runs.
+- Andrew Vaughn has 42 hits with 13 doubles, a triple, five home runs, 18 walks and 31 RBI.

 Vaughn Recent Games